 What about Kindle or Surface?

-Amazon’s Kindle devices are currently among the most popular budget-priced tablets, but please note that we can only recommend the Kindle “Fire HD” models for use with DartConnect.
+Amazon’s Kindle devices are currently among the most popular budget-priced tablets, but please note that only Kindle “Fire HD” models have been found to work with DartConnect.

 For Microsoft Surface tablets, to use DartConnect you must download and install Google Chrome or Firefox as DartConnect is not recommended for Microsoft browsers.